Innovative Thinking explained

-This article explains innovative thinking or creative thinking in a practical way.
-After reading you will understand the basics of this powerful strategy tool.
+Innovative Thinking: this article explains Innovative Thinking or creative thinking in a practical way.
+This article highlights besides the background, the definition and four step innovation process also the importance of repetition and application.
+After reading you will understand the basics of this strategy tool.
+Enjoy reading!

 Four step innovation process

 Weiss and Legrand guarantee that by using the four steps of innovative thinking, businesses will be able to get more out of their creativity and that they will realize the importance of innovation:

 - Define SMART Goals in which innovation is applicable and can be used.
 At the same time, the employees must be trained to see the necessity of innovation.